 My grand entrance into life began within the walls of Blue Earth Community Hospital.
 Even though our family farm was about 25 miles to the southeast of here, this dear community of Blue Earth, Minnesota will always hold a special place in my heart as the starting place of this gift called LIFE!!!

 I think you’d enjoy visiting “my birth town” via its website at http://www.blueearthchamber.com.
-Such was the town of beginnings for this Norwegian Farmer’s Son.
+If you’re ever traveling through southern Minnesota on Interstate 90……..stop by to visit the birth-town that saw the beginnings of this Norwegian Farmer’s Son.